The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Crystal Quest SMART Whole House Water Filter

 The Crystal Quest SMART whole-house filtration system is effective against many harmful contaminants, but the cost is enormous.
-You will likely come across this product in your search, so allow me to elaborate.
+You will likely come across this product in your search, so I wanted to elaborate.

 However, what is interesting is the inclusion of these tourmaline and ceramic balls as part of the filtration process.
-While they certainly can’t hurt, there is no science out there that proves these do anything to enhance filtration, making them mainly a gimmick the manufacturer is using to get you to buy its expensive product over someone else’s.
+While they certainly can’t hurt, there is no science out there that proves these do anything to help with filtration, making them mainly a gimmick the manufacturer uses to get you to buy its product over someone else’s.

 Like I said, as far as its filtration and conditioning abilities go, there is nothing wrong with this product.
 If you get a special deal or something, then by all means go for it.
 But there are other products out there that do the same if not better and don’t include these gimmicky extras to try and get you to spend more money.